Lanzhou–Xinjiang high-speed railway: Operational issues

+Due to geographically unstable terrain on the route, traffic on parts of the line was suspended six times after tunnels sustained damage.
+Unlike the conventional-speed Lanzhou–Xinjiang railway the line is routed via Xining, the capital of Qinghai, a major city and the start of the Qinghai–Tibet railway.

+The under-construction Lanzhou–Zhangye high-speed railway will provide an alternative high-speed rail route between Lanzhou and Ürümqi, avoiding the most vulnerable sections, instead taking the conventional Hexi Corridor route.

 Wind shed risk

 Near Shanshan, the railway passes through the hundred-li wind zone, where desert wind constantly blows most days of a year.
-In 2007, strong wind overturned a train on the southern branch of Lanxin Railway, and four people were killed.
+In 2007, strong wind overturned a train on the southern branch of the older conventional rail Lanxin Railway, and four people were killed.
 A 67 km long wind-protection gallery has been built next to the tracks in this region.

 Engineering issues

 Many sections of the line have experienced roadbed settlement, deformation, subsidence, frost heave, and cracking of the concrete of the track bed caused by saline soil, large temperature differences, and extremely low temperatures.

 The 3769 m-long Zhangjiazhuang Tunnel, located between Minhe South and Ledu South stations, was damaged several times during operation.
 The tunnel is embedded in mudstone, interbedded with sandstone and gypsum rock.
 The top covering soil layer is loess.
 In 2016, the tunnel was damaged twice, closing the line for 3 months.
 After reopening, the operation speed in the tunnel was limited to 60 km/h.
 On December 24, 2018, the mountain above the tunnel deformed, but trains could initially continue operating.
 However, the next day, after further deformation, the tunnel was closed for thorough inspection.
 Due to repair works, the line was closed between Lanzhou and Xining until October 11, 2020.
 Trains were routed over the lower speed Lanzhou–Qinghai railway.